-If you decide to acid etch, make sure to allow the garage floor to dry completely before applying the epoxy.
-If you don’t, moisture being released from within the concrete can create bubbles and delamination issues.
+If you decide to acid etch, make sure to allow the garage floor enough time to dry completely before applying the epoxy.
+If you don’t, moisture being released from within the concrete can create bubbles and possible delamination issues.
 Unless you are using a water based epoxy primer that allows for application on damp floors for your first coat, you will need a minimum of 24 to 48 hours for the floor to dry completely, sometimes longer if the weather is more humid.
 Use fans if necessary to help facilitate the process.

 Complete your garage floor repairs

 Once the floor is profiled, the next step is to make repairs to the garage floor where needed.
 Do not use a latex crack repair product when applying a garage floor coating.
 Latex products are soft relative to the concrete and the epoxy.
 Additionally, latex repair products will shrink as they age and can create a depression underneath the floor coating that can highlight the repair.
 It will also cause the epoxy coating to crack under pressure since epoxy is not flexible.

 If you are opting for the seamless floor look and you want to fill in your contraction joints, now is the time to do that.

 Remember that when making crack repairs or going for the seamless look, it is very important to make sure that the surface of the affected areas of the garage floor is smooth and flat.
 If not, the repaired areas and seams can telegraph through the coating and reveal themselves.
 The best way to do this is to grind these areas after the repair has cured in order to create a smooth and even transition that will not show through.